-Rent a bike throught the Recreation Center’s Hawk on Wheels program.
+Rent a bike through the Recreation Center’s Hawk on Wheels program.

 On weekdays, catch the train from either the Montclair Heights station on Normal Ave. or the Montclair State University station on Clove Rd.
 Board on the eastbound (towards Newark/New York/Hoboken) platform to reach the following stations:

 - Mountain Ave.: This train station is located on Upper Mountain Avenue and provides quick access to the Presby Memorial Iris Gardens, Mountainside Pool and Tennis Courts.

 - Upper Montclair: This train station is across the street from the Bellevue Cinema 4 as well as a short walk from many shops, restaurants, Anderson Park, King’s Super Market and Acme Grocery Store.